-Some suggest that ketone supplements may be able to increase blood ketone levels, mimicking what happens in ketosis when following a keto diet.
+Can keto supplements improve ketone levels?
+Some suggest that ketone supplements — referred to as exogenous keto supplements because they come from a source outside the body — may be able to increase blood ketone levels, mimicking what happens in ketosis when following a keto diet.

 While there is some support that exogenous ketones do provide a mild boost in ketone levels, research has been limited.
 And of the studies available, researchers have focused on ketone esters, and not the widely available ketone salts.
 More research one ketone salts are needed.